 Electric guitar strings are generally made out of nickel plated steel, the steel is used to make a stronger sound and the nickel improves the durability and the touch.
 There are also strings only made out of nickel or stainless steel.
 The nickel gives a more vintage sound, while the stainless steel produces a brilliant sound and will be chosen for its longevity.

-Which String Set According to my Budget?
+Guitar Strings Price: Which String Set will Fit my Budget?

 After purchasing a classical guitar, go for La Bella strings, Savarez, D’Addario or even Augustine.